ncatlab/nlab-content/pages/0/2/9/2/2920/content.md

 +-- {: .proof}
 ###### Proof

-The first part is theorem 3.3.19 in [Hirschhorn](#Hirschhorn).
+The first part is theorem 3.3.19 in [Hirschhorn (2002)](#Hirschhorn02).
 The second part is prop 3.3.4, which follows directly from the following proposition.

 =--

 ## Existence of localizations for combinatorial model categories {#Existence}

 We discuss the existence of left Bousfield localization in the context of [[combinatorial model category|combinatorial model categories]].
-A similar existence result is available in the context of [[cellular model category|cellular model categories]], but for the combinatorial case a somewhat better theory is available.
+A similar existence result is available in the context of [[cellular model category|cellular model categories]] &lbrack;[Hirschhorn (2002)](#Hirschhorn02)&rbrack;, but for the combinatorial case a somewhat better theory is available.

 By the corollary to [[Dugger's theorem]] on presentations for [[combinatorial model category|combinatorial model categories]] we have that every combinatorial model category is [[Quillen equivalence|Quillen equivalent]] to a [[proper model category|left proper]] [[simplicial model category|simplicial]] combinatorial model category.